Compass Point slashes price target on AGNC Investment Corp [AGNC] – find out why.

 For further information or questions, please contact Investor Relations at (301) 968-9300 or IR@AGNC.com.

-Over the last 12 months, AGNC stock rose by 2.39%.
-The one-year AGNC Investment Corp stock forecast points to a potential upside of 1.4.
-The average equity rating for AGNC stock is currently 1.86, trading closer to a bullish pattern in the stock market.
+The stocks have a year to date performance of 0.92 percent and weekly performance of 0.71 percent.
+The stock has been moved at 5.54 percent over the last six months.
+The stock has performed 5.43 percent around the most recent 30 days and changed -2.27 percent over the most recent 3-months.

-The market cap for the stock reached $6.86 billion, with 694.30 million shares outstanding and 689.80 million shares in the current float.
-Compared to the average trading volume of 12.18M shares, AGNC stock reached a trading volume of 8910806 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 12.05M shares, AGNC reached to a volume of 10183454 in the most recent trading day, which is why market watchdogs consider the stock to be active.

+Here’s what leading stock market gurus have to say about AGNC Investment Corp [AGNC]:

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for AGNC shares is $10.00 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on AGNC stock is a recommendation set at 1.86.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.